Octopus Energy - is it the best green supplier?

 'Octopus Tracker' tariff.
 Source

-On the opposite end, suppliers such as OVO (£1,157) and Ecotricity (£1,264) are far more expensive for the same amount of energy.
-Octopus Energy tariffs place them somewhere in the middle of the pack, not cheap but not particularly expensive either.
+On the opposite end, suppliers such as OVO and Ecotricity are more expensive for the same amount of energy.
+Octopus Energy tariffs place them among the cheapest suppliers to go for at present, and will certainly tempt .

 They also offer a range of additional tariffs including the ‘Octopus Go’ tariff for electric vehicles with cheap night rates for EV owners to charge their cars overnight.